osrf/cloudsim-widgets/README.md

 implements the authentication (see [`cloudsim-auth`](https://bitbucket.org/osrf/cloudsim-auth)).

-#### gz-launcher
+#### gz-cmd

-This widget allows to start and stop gzserver instances on a machine.
+This widget allows to run command line commands on a machine.
 The server component is [`cloudsim-sim`](https://bitbucket.org/osrf/cloudsim-sim).

 #### gz-simlist